 $689 |

-Dr. Irene Dimitriadis is a reproductive endocrinology and infertility and gynecology specialist in Boston, MA and Waltham, MA.
+Dr. Irene Dimitriadis sees patients in Boston, MA and Waltham, MA.
+Her medical specialties are reproductive endocrinology and infertility and gynecology.
+She studied medicine at the University of Athens Faculty of Medicine.
+For her residency, Dr. Dimitriadis trained at Tufts Medical Center.
 Her clinical interests include male infertility, female infertility, and polycystic ovary syndrome (PCOS).
-Her patients gave her an average rating of 5.0 stars (out of 5).
-Dr. Dimitriadis seems to honor Blue California, Coventry, Viant, and more.
-She graduated from the University of Athens Faculty of Medicine.
-In addition to English, she speaks Greek.
-Dr. Dimitriadis is affiliated with Massachusetts General Hospital.
+The average patient rating for Dr. Dimitriadis is 5.0 stars (out of 5).
+Dr. Dimitriadis can accept Blue California, Coventry, and Viant, as well as other insurance carriers.
+She speaks Greek.
+Dr. Dimitriadis is professionally affiliated with Massachusetts General Hospital.